Updated: Jun 30

 Our family sought to discern God's leading regarding a specific decision recently, and I found myself pondering faith.
 As I talked with God about my wonderings, I realized that I never want to be "naive" and foolishly call it faith.
-That would be lacking in self-awareness and wisdom at best... not even sure I want to define what it would be at its worst.
+Then I would lack self-awareness and wisdom at best... and I am not sure I want to define that at its worst.
 But I also do not want to evaluate faith in a formulaic and analytical way that only considers risk that seems "reasonable."
 That seems to be more about self-reliance than faith.
 I do not want to be presumptuous in my relationship with God.
 It would be arrogant to label "presumption" as faith.
-Real faith is about confidence in God... and it does require trust.
+Real faith is about confidence in God... and trust is required.

 Now faith is the assurance of things hoped for, the conviction of things not seen.